KryptronicDX/security-and-it-repo/README.md

 # Security Links Repository

-This is a repository of links I've saved during my career that are all security focused.
+This is a repository of links I've saved during my career that are all security or IT focused, or had potential to help.
 They are either to keep up with current events, tools or even repositories themselves.
 Feel free to share or share your links!

 --------------------